 - “Redemption’s Archive: Remembering the Future in a Revolutionary Past.”
 Comparative Studies in Society and History 44:1 (January 2002), 106-136.

 - “A Share in the Land: Freedpeople and the Government of Labour in Southern Louisiana, 1862-1865.”
 Slavery & Abolition 19:1 (April 1998), 46-89.

 - “Front Lines and Back Channels: the Fractal Publics of El Blog del Narco.”
-In Paul Gillingham, Michael Lettieri, and Benjamin Smith eds., Journalism, Satire and Censorship in Mexico, 1910-2014 (Albuquerque: University of New Mexico Press, 2018 in press).
+In Paul Gillingham, Michael Lettieri, and Benjamin Smith eds., Journalism, Satire and Censorship in Mexico, 1910-2014 (Albuquerque: University of New Mexico Press, 2018), 333-352.

 - “Beyond Alterity, Beyond Occidentalism: Some Thoughts on the ‘Indigenous Other’ in Mexico.”
-Epilogue to Paula López Caballero and Ariadna Acevedo-Rodrigo eds., Beyond Alterity: Producing Indigeneity in Modern Mexico (Tucson: University of Arizona Press, 2018 in press), 284-296.
+Epilogue to Paula López Caballero and Ariadna Acevedo-Rodrigo eds., Beyond Alterity: Producing Indigeneity in Modern Mexico (Tucson: University of Arizona Press, 2018), 284-296.

 - “Las dolencias del pueblo: retóricas y prácticas de autodefensa en México.”
 In Lucía Álvarez ed., Pueblo, ciudadanía, y sociedad civil: aportes para un debate (Mexico City: Siglo XXI Editores, 2017), 102-127.